helm/monocular/docs/development.md

 ## Running Monocular

-We develop Monocular in a Kubernetes environment.
+We develop Monocular in a Kubernetes environment, in order to make use of the CronJobs for syncing chart repositories.
 Minikube can be used to run a local single-node cluster for developing Monocular:

 ```
 $ minikube start